 The newer pulsing digital frequencies from Bluetooth, WiFi and DECT technology have now been proven beyond doubt to be highly biologically active to the human body.
 In 2011 the IARC (the cancer division of the WHO) declared that all radio frequencies are a “possible” cause of cancer, so I strongly suggest that you especially refrain from using audio and video baby monitors that use WiFi or DECT.

-The high intensity digital aspects of these frequencies and the transmission technology require them to constantly emit microwave radiation to function.
+The high intensity digital aspects of these frequencies and the transmission technology require them to constantly emit microwave to function.
 This chronic radiation comes from both the baby and the remote monitor.
 I especially warn you to stay away from wearable baby monitors that use Bluetooth (a form of Wi-Fi) because the transmitter is placed right against the body and therefore the radiation will be absorbed into the skin,” Dr. Magda Havas.

 Dr. Magda Havas is a leading expert in the field of radiation and its health implications on infants and children.
 On her website, Dr. Havas strongly urges parents to keep digital baby monitors out of the nursery.
 As she mentioned earlier, analog monitors constantly emit radiation too, just at a lower level.
 Dr. Havas says if you absolutely can not do without a baby monitor, A voice activated baby monitor is a safer option.
 Here’s why: